turingschool/backend-curriculum-site/module3/projects/terrificus/inception.md

 Conflict and tension tends to arise in groups when there are differing expectations of these meetings.
 Some want to debate and explore different outcomes while others see that as a waste of time and want to make a decision.
 The reality is both are important for making sound decisions and the following is a template to do both and get your project off to a strong start.

+## Tools

+- [Miro](www.miro.com) is an online team collaboration board.
+It will be a space where your team can brainstorm using sticky notes, take notes, wireframe, etc. _Note: There is a slack integration, but please do NOT add it.
+Staff will deny your request._

 ## Problem Definition and Idea Sharing (Brainstorm)

 * **Time Limit:**